tc09-brcm-social/smCurl/README.md

 # cassoCurl

+* This is an experimental release, mainly for experiemntal EpmApplications

 This is the first public release original cassoRest then cassoCurl.
 It uses the Shell Scripting framework proposed by: https://apiacademy.co/2019/10/devops-rest-api-execution-through-bash-shell-scripting/